social-link-analytics-group-bsc/gender_bioinfo/README.md

 Scopus does not provide the full name of authors—only the initial of the first (and middle) name and the last name.
 However, the PubMed identifier of the articles is provided by Scopus.
 We use the PubMed Id of the articles to hit the [API of PubMed](https://www.ncbi.nlm.nih.gov/home/develop/api/) and get information about papers' authors, including their full names.
-To complete the name of authors, run from `run.py` the function `...`.
+To complete the name of authors, execute from `run.py` the function `...`.
 The function takes a while to complete.

 **Gender Identification**.
 Taking the full name of authors, the API [NamSor](http://api.namsor.com/) is used to infer the authors' gender.
 In case, NamSor fails to identify the gender, the python package [gender-guesser](https://pypi.org/project/gender-guesser/) is used to find out the gender of authors.
 Information on how [NamSor](https://www.namsor.com/) works can be at its website.
-To compute gender identification, run from `run.py` the function `...`.
+To compute gender identification, execute from `run.py` the function `...`.
 Given the large number of names, the function takes a while to complete.

 ## Gender Bias Analysis